In 2012, United for Children sprang from a simple question: What if we aligned around the success of our children?

 United for Children creates new opportunities for children in South Hampton Roads to succeed.
 More families are becoming self-sufficient.
 Teachers are finding innovative ways to promote the love for learning.
 Support initiatives have been launched that combine developmental science with creativity.
 We are changing the odds by leveraging resources in a results-driven collective impact partnership.

 United for Children brings together Hampton Roads community partners to provide resources and opportunities for children and families living in or at risk of falling into extreme poverty.
 Through a collective impact approach, we work together to:

 - Understand community assets and gaps

 - Implement additional individual, family, neighborhood and school interventions to prevent multi-generational poverty

 Is United for Children Working?

 Yes!
-United for Children has positively impacted over 4,000 children in Norfolk, Suffolk and Virginia Beach.
-Outcomes include advances in reading and mathematics, increased school attendance, gains in students actively participating in their own learning, and improved health and wellness.
+United for Children has positively impacted thousands of children in South Hampton Roads.
+Outcomes include advances in reading and mathematics, increased school attendance, gains in students actively participating in their own learning and improved health and wellness.

 What’s next for United for Children?

 We will continue supporting the whole child through education, as well as improving their lives outside of the classroom.
 Our focus includes emotional and physical health, basic needs, and enrichment opportunities to develop career skills like teamwork, communication, critical thinking, responsibility and resilience.

 “When we are successful, our children will graduate high school ready for life as strong, self-sufficient employees, parents and citizens.” – Lewis Web, Chair, United for Children